metaory/github-repo-cards/README.md

 The action handles the entire process: generating the cards, committing them, and pushing them to your repository in one seamless workflow.

+For advanced users, a CLI option is also available for local generation and testing.

 ## GitHub Actions Usage

 ### Basic Setup